snowplow/snowplowanalytics.com/_posts/2018-07-30-use-glue-and-athena-with-snowplow-data/index.md

 <h2 id="further-help">7.
 Further help</h2>

-If you have any question regarding this guide or you need help with how you could use your Snowplow events with Athena, Glue and Redshift, please please visit [our Discourse forum][discourse].
+If you have any question regarding this guide or you need help with how you could use your Snowplow events with Athena, Glue and Redshift, please visit [our Discourse forum][discourse].

 [best-practices-athena-glue]: https://docs.aws.amazon.com/athena/latest/ug/glue-best-practices.html
 [parquet]: https://parquet.apache.org/